xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

      assume:  ```~/xtuml/BridgePoint```

   - The following packages are required to build BridgePoint.
 Install them now.
-For convience installing under Linux Ubunutu the installation commands are presented below for Ubunutu.
+For convience installing under Linux Ubunutu, the installation commands are presented below.
 If installing in a different Linux environment use must use the commands appropraite for your environment.
     ```
     sudo apt-get install libxtst6:i386